Start9Labs/documentation/site/source/developer-docs/packaging.rst

 Submission and Distribution
 ===========================

 The ``s9pk`` file can be uploaded for distribution to any website, repository, or marketplace.
-You can also submit your package for publication consideration on a Start9 Marketplace by emailing us at submissions@start9labs.com or by contacting us in one of our `community channels <https://start9.com/latest/about/contact>`_.
-Please include a link to the wrapper repository with a detailed README in the submission.
+You can also submit your package for publication to the Community Registry by following the :ref:`submission process <community-submission>`.

 Advanced configuration
 ======================